 2. Surgeons or Tangs

 This member of the sergeant fish family is one of the most popular fish in the hobby.
-It will bring bright color to any aquarium.
+It will bring bright color to any reef aquariums.
 This beautiful fish is also known as the Surgeonfish.
 It can grow up to 8 inches and has a bright color body with sharp spines near the tail (the white spot) used for defense and as an anchor when sleeping.
 Surgeonfish will eat filamentous algae and may also nip on stony and soft corals if underfeed.
 Surgeonfish safe to keep in a tank with most inverts, and are good fish for reef tanks with corals.
 They mainly eat brown algae in the wild they are susceptible to nutritional disorders in captivity.